Fire Compliance

 Should I fit intumescent lock wraps on fire doors?

 We find that, whilst a lot of attention is given to the installation of intumescent hinge pads, fitters can sometimes be less aware of the intumescent requirements of mortice locks.
 However, when you consider the amount of timber that needs removing from a door to install a mortice lock, you realise how critical this is to fire integrity.
+As always, we have to go by the fire test evidence, and it’s essential that the lock you are installing has been tested for use in a fire door.

 Fire door test evidence